The Use of Large Garden Fountains As Water Elements

 Keep Your Outdoor Garden Fountain Clean It is vital to carefully maintain water fountains for them to function optimally.
 Leaves, twigs, and insects very often find their way into fountains, so it is important to keep yours free from such debris.
 Additionally, anywhere light from the sun comes in contact with still water, algae can develop.

+To prevent this, take vinegar, hydrogen peroxide, or sea salt and add straight into the water.
+Some people opt for pouring bleach into the water, but the problem is that it harms wildlife - so it should be avoided.
 Experts advise that the typical garden fountain undergoes a thorough scouring every three-four months.
 Before you can start cleaning it you must drain out all of the water.
 Then use a soft rag and mild cleanser to scrub the inside.
 Feel free to use a toothbrush if helpful for any stubborn crevasses.
 Make sure all the soap is properly washed off.

 Calcium and fresh water organisms can get inside the pump, so you should disassemble it to get it truly clean.
 Soaking it in vinegar for a while will make it easier to clean.
 Neither rain water nor mineral water contain components that will collect inside the pump, so use either over tap water if possible.